 The Utility Backpack marries backcountry toughness to urban steeze to give you something that stands up to the rowdiest of weather but looks good over a suit.

 But I didn’t test it in New York City.
 I tested it in the plains, mountains, and valleys of Wyoming.

-I went on to wear it through a raw fall, wintry mix and frozen rain falling hard and heavy on my commute to work and from house to house to coffee shop to Big Holes hike.
-I bring my laptop with me most days to work(might I add that my laptop is my life)(full of pictures of my family, countless works of fiction and nonfiction, and more), walking through the rain a few blocks from office to coffee shop to bank to liquor store and back.
+I bring my laptop with me most days to work(might I add that my laptop is my life)(full of pictures of my family, countless works of fiction and nonfiction, and more), walking through the rain a few blocks from office to a coffee shop to the bank to liquor store and back.
 Nothing going through.
-Weather outside was frightful.
+The weather outside was frightful.
 But the pack was an impermeable womb hanging off my shoulders.

 Test 2: Lock it Up, Hook it On

 There are gear straps all over this thing.
-Actually moreso even than my climbing and oputdoor packs.
-So I decided to test it out, hanging waterbottles and foodbags (one full of my butchered frozen antelope) and any other bits of detritus I could dig up during my home move.
-While the straps on the back made for some awkward weight distribution when I hung my 2- and my 1-liter Nalgene off it, that’s why there are side pockets for your water bottles and a ton of internal stor-age.
+Actually more so even than my climbing and outdoor packs.
+So I decided to test it out, hanging waterbottles and food bags (one full of my butchered frozen antelope) and any other bits of detritus I could dig up during my home move.
+While the straps on the back made for some awkward weight distribution when I hung my 2- and my 1-liter Nalgene off it, that’s why there are side pockets for your water bottles and a ton of internal storage.
 Throw in an extra layer, your lunch, gym clothes for after you’re off.

 To build on that, the external water bladder pocket is one of those brilliant but simple touches, separating it from the rest of the pack so a weak seal or overloaded hydration reservoir doesn’t risk your precious aquaphobic gear.